For refunds on active Gift Cards, please contact email@example.com

 With a little more leeway on the watering, let’s get the light right.
 While it can be maintained beautifully indoors in artificial light, it’s best to have it close to a window for some filtered sunlight – east-, south-, and west-facing windows are best, so we’re classifying the Audrey as a “medium” light plant.
 And, if you get it situated near a window, give your Ficus a quarter turn (aka “twist”) once a week – this will help let light penetrate from different angles and minimize the inevitable leaf drop from inside the plant’s canopy.

-This Ficus likely will not need to be fed during the first 6 months after it has shipped.
+The Ficus Audrey likely will not need to be fed during the first 6 months after it has shipped.
 During this time, it will use the residual nutrients from nursery production.
 After 12 months, it can be fed quarterly with a complete fertilizer formulated for interior plants – check out our nutrition products from Dyna-Gro.
 If your Ficus is positioned on a porch in the south, it may need supplemental nutrition sooner than 12 months.
 Keep an eye on the newer leaves – not the emerging ones; if the new leaves are yellow and the veins prevalent, it is possible it needs some nutrients.
 Please refer to our nutrient guide for details.

-The Audrey leaf size is smaller than a Fiddle Leaf and bigger than an Alii and it usually has a more open canopy meaning you’ll have fewer leaves to clean than the ones on its cousins.
+The Ficus Audrey leaf size is smaller than a Fiddle Leaf and bigger than an Alii and it usually has a more open canopy meaning you’ll have fewer leaves to clean than the ones on its cousins.
 It does, however, have an interesting leaf texture and vein pattern so you might need to be a little more gentle with its leaves but simply wiping the leaves with a wet cloth usually does the trick for removing dust.
 For spots where something else (besides dust) has landed on your plant, use a mild soapy solution to wet the cloth – then wipe, stroking the leaf away from the stem (and pulling on it lightly).

-The canopy of the Audrey is typically more open and we’ve witnessed its attempts to throw down some aerial roots and grow in some funky directions – we’re pretty sure that’s baked in to its DNA since it is, after all, a Banyan tree.
+The canopy of the Ficus Audrey is typically more open and we’ve witnessed its attempts to throw down some aerial roots and grow in some funky directions – we’re pretty sure that’s baked in to its DNA since it is, after all, a Banyan tree.
 Regardless, you can tame yours with some infrequent, light pruning or you can let it do its thing and go “jungle” on you.
 For the tame side, make pruning cuts to stems/branches that may be heading in the wrong direction and force new growth from the nodes.
 Although this demonstration is with an (old) Fiddle Leaf Fig, it does get to the point on how best to prune any of the Ficus species from PLANTZ – Ficus pruning.

 Nary a worry here – Audrey’s not a big target for pests.
 Scale, mealy bugs, and mites sometimes jump on, but they’re easily controlled by wiping the infested area with a soapy solution.
 It can take several intermittent cleanings to rid the plant of the pests.
 As always though, a regular cleaning/wiping regimen is best to keep any pests from taking up residence on your plant in the first place.